 And the outcome of these setpieces – always determined your own skill and reactions – will dictate where you end up in this labyrinth of a game, the mansion’s numerous branching paths sometimes guiding you towards completely new areas before bringing you back to a familiar room or making you tackle a recognisable area from an unusual angle with a slightly remixed enemy encounter.
 The enormous range of possibilities available to you make this interconnected and unrelenting web of horror feel so believably interactive when you do find yourself walking straight past a closed door you can’t help but wonder what might lie beyond even if you know in your heart it’s never going to open.
 To keep anyone from getting frustrated with this barrage of mostly unmarked decisions when you die you’re shown your leading man walking back over the route he took through the house (of the dead), all the alternatives you missed or perhaps consciously decided to avoid along the way clearly labelled.
 Having everything immediately out in the open might seem like a shame, as if the map’s gone and spoiled the surprise of getting knocked down onto a lower path or stolen the pride you were going to feel after you’d finally worked out how to make your way straight through the mansion’s entrance hall, but in practise you only itch for another go and another chance to see what you might be able to do differently next time, imagining what it’s like to wade through the sewers or wondering if you’d have less trouble going through the duct room – whatever that’s like – rather than the factory in the third area.
-Cleverly most of these choice are found near the beginning – the part most people will get to play – and slowly whittle down over the course of the game until you’re left with nothing more than a short straight line standing between yourself and the final boss.
-It’s a decision that makes perfect sense: Everyone regardless of their skill level can have a good time stumbling through the mansion, while those with the skill (or the credits) to survive further can see the game build towards a decisive climax.
-When the final boss is within arm’s reach a tangle of possibilities isn’t a feature, it’s a chore.
+Cleverly the majority of these choices are found near the beginning – the part most people will get to play – and slowly whittle down over the course of the game until you’re left with nothing more than a short straight line standing between yourself and the final boss.
+It’s a decision that makes perfect sense: everyone regardless of their skill level can have a good time stumbling through the mansion, while those with the skill (or the credits) to survive further can see the game build towards a decisive climax.
+After all, when the final boss is within arm’s reach a dizzying tangle of possibilities isn’t a feature, it’s a chore.

-In many ways The House of the Dead’s not that deep – it’s a game more concerned with survival and spectacle rather than score so those looking for a new long-term points challenge after exhausting Virtua Cop’s more methodical offerings might be best served by (whisper it) Time Crisis‘ colour-coordinated enemy forces and pedal-based reloading.
-Having said that what are arcade games supposed to be if not crowd-pleasing showboaters?
+In many ways The House of the Dead’s not that deep – it’s a game more concerned with survival and spectacle rather than score, so those looking for a new long-term points challenge after exhausting Virtua Cop’s more methodical offerings might be best served by (whisper it) Time Crisis‘ colour-coordinated enemy forces and pedal-based reloading.
+Having said that… what are arcade games supposed to be if not crowd-pleasing showboaters?
 The House of the Dead is immediately and obviously exciting regardless of your skill level or the time you choose to invest in it, and the physical closeness of most of Curien’s violently hungry experiments makes the game play very differently to the precision marksmanship of its closest rivals.
-It may be deservedly outshone by its more widely-played sequel but there’s no doubt this first attempt successfully captured the most entertaining aspects of arcade zombie shooting and set the framework for all that would follow – and are still following – in its bloody footsteps.
+It may be deservedly outshone by its more widely-played sequel but there’s no doubt this first entry in the series successfully captured the most entertaining aspects of arcade zombie shooting and set the framework for all that would follow – and are still following – in its bloody footsteps.